krieven/W3View/howto.md

 + You already have the table of references to elements in the subtree of component, marked by **ref** attribute.

-The constructor recives three arguments:
+The constructor is the body of function that recives two arguments:
-*	appContext
+*	appContext - that you have passed into W3View constructor
-* factory
+* factory - the current istance of W3View.
-* document

-The lifecicle handlers should be defined here, all callbacks, that is passed outside the component (such as *window.onresize* and so on) should be detached.
+The lifecycle handlers should be defined here, all callbacks, that is passed outside the component (such as *window.onresize* and so on) should be detached.
 If callback is attached to event source by constructor itself or by onCreate handler, then it should be detached by onDestroy handler.